manumouso/manumouso/README.md

 My name is Manuel Mouso, I am 29 years old, now a student of Computer Systems at Universidad Tecnologica Nacional of Buenos Aires.
 I have solid knowledge of structured programming, object-oriented programming, and full stack web development.
 Some of the programming languages that I have mastered are C, C++, Java, PHP, Python, and SQL.
 Other languages that I know are C#, JavaScript, HTML and CSS.

-I'm currently learning introduction to game development using LOVE2D framework in the Lua programming language, and also doing my first steps in a computer security course.

 Have fun watching my projects!